NandiniKatara/JavaAdvancedXML/README.md

 ValidLicensesFile.txt -> Contain the details of licenses that are considered VALID based on their expiration date.

-InValidLicensesFile.txt -> Contain the details of licenses that are considered VALID based on their expiration date.
+InValidLicensesFile.txt -> Contain the details of licenses that are considered INVALID based on their expiration date.

 mergedFile.txt -> Contain the details of all the licenses.